moj-analytical-services/user-guidance/source/documentation/tools/package-management.md

 ```

 Then ensure you have committed and pushed the relevant files (.Rprofile, renv.lock, and renv/activate.R) to your github repository.
+You **do not** need to commit the whole renv folder created when initialising a project.

 Now you are ready to work on your project!